|On this page…|

 From the Simscape Foundation library, copy an Ideal Torque Source and two Ideal Torque Sensor blocks, plus a Simulink-PS Converter block and another Mechanical Rotational Reference block.
 From the Simulink library, drag and drop a Sine Wave block and two more pairs of Goto and From blocks.

+Connect the blocks as shown in the following figures.
+Note that the Torque Sensor subsystems are arranged in parallel with the Motion Sensor subsystems inside the Sensor subsystem blocks.
 Set the initial velocities of both Inertias to zero.
 Modify the Scope block to add another axis for measuring the torques.
 Connect the other blocks as shown.

-Two Spinning Inertias Coupled by a Gear and Actuated with Torque
+Model with Two Spinning Inertias Coupled by a Gear and Actuated with Torque

 Open the Scope block and start the simulation.